fabiolnh/reactive-programming/README.md

     - ![](https://github.com/fabiolnh/reactive-programming/blob/main/assets/blocking%20io.jpg?raw=true)
   * Result:
     - Observations:
-      * The Thread 1 will be available only when everything is finished. (in Java, each Thread represents at least 1MB.
-So, if you increase the number of threads, it will cost too much in memory and the CPU will be in iddle)
+      * Thread 1 will be available only when everything is finished. (in Java, each Thread represents at least 1MB.
+So, if you increase the number of threads, it will cost too much in memory and the CPU will be in idle)
       * Code is simple but is not efficient.
     - ![](https://github.com/fabiolnh/reactive-programming/blob/main/assets/blocking%20io%20-%20result.jpg?raw=true)